coeus-kashifaslam/starter/readme.md

 **watch:**

-Runs all the tasks automaticall and waits for any change
+Runs all the tasks automatically and waits for any change

 **cleanBuild:**